LuiseFreese/blog/how-to-send-adaptivecards-with-CLIMicrodosft365.md

 * copy the whole code
 * run it

-⚡ Turned out, that there are some differences how to use quotes and when there is a need to escape in JSON using different shells, which resulted in this [PR](https://github.com/pnp/cli-microsoft365/pull/2167).
+⚡ Turned out, that there are some differences how to use quotes `'` or `"` - please consider which shell you are using before you copy/paste the code from [CLI Microsoft 365 documentation](https://pnp.github.io/cli-microsoft365/cmd/adaptivecard/adaptivecard-send/).

+Congratulations 🚀- you sent your first adaptive Card with CLI.

+## Feedback and what's next?

+I hope you liked this little post on how to get started with CLI Microsoft 365 and learning how to send an Adaptive Card with it.
+I would like to learn, for which usecases you would do this?
+Please comment below!